WaywardGame/piratelanguage/README.md

  any
  some godforsaken
-* Not always, sometimes doesn't make sense (like any of).
+* Not always, sometimes doesn't make sense (like any o').

 Inventory"(?!:)
 Duffle"